January 13, 2021

 4. Groundwater monitoring and rainfall management so that the most important freshwater resource can be saved from depleting and there’s an even distribution of the resource among all.

-5. Monitoring deformation of land and surrounding areas during deep excavations.
+5. Monitoring the deformation of land and surrounding areas during deep excavations.
 Excavation in soft ground induces ground movement which imposes a threat to nearby sensitive structures in the zone of influence.
-Hence, deep excavation risk assessment and foundation crack monitoring are crucial at all the levels.
+Hence, deep excavation risk assessment and foundation crack monitoring are crucial at all levels.

 6. Monitoring of deformities in bridges so that early warning can be generated in case of an emergency

 7. Unattended dam and nuclear power plant monitoring to avoid fatal accidents.
-Data loggers log data from different sensors and send it to user’s remote device.
+Data loggers log data from different sensors and send it to the user’s remote device.

 8. Unattended weather changing parameters recording through weather stations to aid in agricultural activities.

-Types of Data Loggers
+Types of Data Loggers:

 Encardio Rite deals with a couple of data loggers that are almost similar to each other and a data acquisition system.